Red fuming nitric acid

-Red fuming nitric acid (RFNA) is a storable oxidizer used as a rocket propellant.
+Red fuming nitric acid (RFNA) is a strong and storage-stable oxidizer.
 It consists of nitric acid (auto=1|HNO3), dinitrogen tetroxide (auto=1|N2O4) and a small amount of water.
-The color of red fuming nitric acid is due to the dinitrogen tetroxide, which breaks down partially to form nitrogen dioxide.
+The color of red fuming nitric acid is due to the dinitrogen tetroxide, which breaks down partially to form the reddish-brown nitrogen dioxide.
 The nitrogen dioxide dissolves until the liquid is saturated, and produces toxic fumes with a suffocating odor.
 RFNA increases the flammability of combustible materials and is highly exothermic when reacting with water.

+It is commonly used in bipropellant rockets as the oxidizer.
+It can also be a component of a monopropellant; with substances like amine nitrates dissolved in it, it can be used as the sole fuel in a rocket.
+This is inefficient and it is not normally used this way.

 Since nitrogen dioxide is a product of decomposition of nitric acid, its addition stabilizes nitric acid in accordance with Le Chatelier's principle.
 Addition of dinitrogen tetroxide also increases oxidizing power and lowers the freezing point.

-It is usually used with an inhibitor (with various, sometimes secret, substances, including hydrogen fluoride; any such combination is called inhibited RFNA, IRFNA) because nitric acid attacks most container materials.
+It is usually used with an inhibitor because nitric acid attacks most container materials.
+There are many inhibitors to use, with various, sometimes secret, substances, including hydrogen fluoride.
 Hydrogen fluoride for instance will passivate the container metal with a thin layer of metal fluoride, making it nearly impervious to the nitric acid.

-It can also be a component of a monopropellant; with substances like amine nitrates dissolved in it, it can be used as the sole fuel in a rocket.
-This is inefficient and it is not normally used this way.
+Any combination of RFNA with inhibitor is called inhibited RFNA, or IRFNA.